-Add a short description for Note, such as Create an issue once per month.
+Add a Name, such as Create an issue once per month.

 Select a user to run the script as.

-Enter an interval to run as in the Interval/Cron Expression field.
-In this example, we want the code to run on the first Monday of every month.
+Enter an interval to run as in the Interval/Cron expression field.
+In this example, we want the code to run on the first Monday of every month so we would enter